JamieKDonnelly/Memory/README.md

 A responsive JavaScript game

 ###About
 This is my first attempt at building a web app.
-I built the game due to the logic involved in the code.
-The script may be clunky and poorly structured, this is purely down to my learning process.
+I built the game due to the logic involved in the code, which I figured would help me learn more!
+Expect the script to be clunky and poorly structured, nevertheless I had a lot of fun building it and hope that it may come of use to somebody!

 ###Setup